AllanLRH/blog/_posts/2020-10-04-Command-line-tools-of-a-modern-age.md

 # Command line tools of a modern age

-I have been using command line tools for years, but in the past few I have grown increasingly accustomed to a new "generation" of command line tools.
+I used command line tools for years, but in the past few I have grown increasingly accustomed to a new "generation" of command line tools.
 They differentiate themself by being optimized for ease of use and present information in a human-friendly manner, rather than offering a plethora of options.